-When it came time to bring the stories together, I realized that my abilities as a photographer affect the story.
-For instance, when I interviewed Wonderful Faison, her facial expression was what dragged me into her story and because of poor photography skills part of her identity was lost, and my audience will never experience her interview the way I did.
+When it came time to bring the stories together, I realized that my abilities as a videographer effected the story.
+For instance, when I interviewed Wonderful Faison, her facial expression was what dragged me into her story and because of poor lighting part of her identity was lost, and my audience will never experience her interview the way I did.
 Finding a research topic wasn’t the problem.
 Finding amazing people to interview wasn’t the problem.
 Creating a story wasn’t the problem, but it was the technical stuff that took me by surprise.

-Half way in I learned that documentary is a language of its own.
-It was a language I didn’t know.
+Half way in, I learned that documentary is a language of its own and I was unable to speak it.
 I began to feel overwhelmed and felt like I took on an impossible task.
-I wanted to be part of filmmaking, but never took the time to learn the language.
+I wanted to engage in the filmmaking, but I realized that I never took the time to learn the language.
 I learned that my thesis isn’t only about telling the story about black women with natural hair, but learning the language of documentary.

 I could simply collaborate with experts in the field of movie making.
-For instance, have a professional photographer record my interviews.
-Or have a musician handle my audio.
-But that’s not the form of collaboration I want.
+For instance, I could have a professional videographer record me while I interviewed my participants.
+Or I could ask a musician to handle my audio.
+Yet, that’s not the form of collaboration I want for this project.
 I learned that I didn’t want to tell stories through documentary, but be able to understand every component of filmmaking—from the technical to the storytelling, because one can’t work without the other.
-The type of collaboration I want is some on who will teach me rather then do it for me.
+The type of collaboration I want involves working with someone who will teach me rather then do it for me.

 Another interesting thing I learned about filmmaking is that the rules of the traditional writing process apply to documentary.
-For instance, in the process of cutting and pasting conversations together I could have a run-on sentence or I could cut someone off to quick and have an incomplete sentence.
+For instance, in the process of cutting and pasting conversations together I could have a run-on sentence or I could cut someone off to quickly and have an incomplete sentence.
 I had to go back and adjust some of my jump cuts because I had a lot of incomplete sentences.

-One of the most complicated things I had to learn was copyright.
+One of the most complicated things I had to learn during this project involved copyright.
 I had to learn about the different types of creative common rules—which I still don’t fully understand.
-With that I discovered some websites that provide free music, images and videos I could use.
-But at times the videos were old or I couldn’t find the right images.
+In doing this I discovered some websites that provide free music, images and videos I could use in the future.
+At times the videos were old or I couldn’t find the right images.
 This really limited my b-role and I found myself looking for more.
 That’s when I learned about fair use.
-I researched what fair use was and started noticing that people in the field had published work with copyrighted material, such as "Queer Rhetoric and the Pleasures of the Archive.”
+I researched what fair use is and started noticing that people in the field had published work with copyrighted material, such as the movie "Queer Rhetoric and the Pleasures of the Archive.”
 16-year-old Amandla Stenberg Schools Everyone On Cultural Appropriation in her video.
 This video went viral and because of fair use she was able to publish this video.
-I worked towards getting my own b-role, but after learning about fair use I found myself spending less time on b-role.
+I worked towards getting my own b-role, but after learning about fair use I found myself spending less time on it.
 For future and larger projects I won’t depend on fair use, but for now it was a great way of helping me complete my documentary.
 I learned a lot, but still feel as if there is more for me to learn.

 Goals For My Writing